devprog-dev/godot_InfiniteScrollContainer/README.md

 # InfiniteScrollContainer
 When you have to show a lot of items, instead of continuously generating nodes, you only need to change the data with a set node.

+In the example, only 10 container objects are created and reused when scrolling.

 If you download the project, you don't need to set it up.

 *If you need to set options